ottenwbe/golook/README.md

 #### Integration tests ####

-TODO: Will be executed by executing client and server in Docker containers.
+TODO: Will be implemented by executing client and server in Docker containers.

 ## Server API ##